 When we started full-time RVing, our biggest concern was how to find Campgrounds and RV parks that would accommodate our RV fifth wheel toy hauler.
 Now, several years later, we’ve mastered how to locate great campsites through several different resources.

-There’s a lot of talk amongst RV travelers regarding Walmart’s RV overnight parking policy lately.
+Lately, there seems to be a lot of talk about the Walmart overnight RV parking policy.
 Is it fact or is it fiction?
-And, if it’s true, what led Walmart to roll up their welcome mat?
+And, if it’s true, why is Walmart now rolling up the welcome mat and saying no to RVs?

 Did you know that there are thousands of RV friendly places where you can park for free for an overnight?
 In fact, you can travel across the United States without paying for a single campground!
 I mean, why pay a campground or RV park $35-$50 a night just to pull in for the night to get some sleep?
 Let’s take a look at where to find these free RV overnight parking options.